Simulating Social Networks

 pop_star(pop)Given a population, randomly select one person to be a pop star, whose opinion is now seen by the whole world.
 Returns the new population.

-Note that unlike the other methods, pop_star augments existing populations.
+Note that unlike the other functions, pop_star augments existing populations.
 Make sure you’ve already created population lists to use before choosing to call it!

 Getting User Choice via Command Line Arguments